cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob rss_maxage

-    ``rss_maxage:`` 0
+    ``rss_maxage:`` <none>

-        Maximum age (in days) of items to display in an RSS channel.
-If non-zero, httpd will only display items received within the last *rss_maxage* days.
+        Maximum age of items to display in an RSS channel.
+If non-zero, httpd will only display items received within this time period.
         If set to 0, all available items will be displayed (the default).

+        For backward compatibility, if no unit is specified, days is assumed.

     .. endblob rss_maxage